 Did you know the average funeral expenses cost $8,000 – $12,000, and Social Security will pay a maximum of only $255 for those that qualify?
 This is when funeral life insurance steps in.

-Qualifying for the best life insurance companies with heart disease can be difficult depending on what the particular heart condition is.
-Specifically, obtaining funeral life insurance for congestive heart failure patients is more difficult but still possible.
+Qualifying with the best life insurance companies with heart disease can be difficult depending on the particular heart condition.
+Specifically, obtaining funeral life insurance for congestive heart failure patients is more difficult but still very possible.

 Funeral Insurance With Congestive Heart Failure (CHF)